MaverickTse/lsw-build2/README.md

 ## DEAD SIMPLE First-time Build Guide
   1. Download this package and extract to some empty folder
   2. Double-Click on **FirstAutomatedBld.vbs**
+  3. Select a build target by typing 0, 1 or 2 then ENTER.
+Type 3 to Abort.
-  3. When prompted, click OK.
+  4. When prompted, click OK.
 Wait a moment, then close the MSYS2 Window
-  4. Go to watch an episode of animation...
+  5. Go to watch 2 episodes of animation...
-  5. It should popup a dialog showing the time taken to build
+  6. It should popup a dialog showing the time taken to build
-  6. Close the dialog, and get your packages in _MSYS2ROOT_\ReadyToUse32
+  7. Close the dialog, and get your packages in _MSYS2ROOT_\ReadyToUse32 and _MSYS2ROOT_\ReadyToUse64
-  7. **P.S.:** _The AviSynth plugin will only be built if you have either VS2012 or VS2013 installed_
+  8. **P.S.:** _The AviSynth plugin will only be built if you have either VS2012 or VS2013 installed_

 ## Usage Guide (Manual)